-QUESTION Does G has an alternating cycle-free matching M with at most k unmatched nodes in N_1 ?
+QUESTION Does G have an alternating cycle-free matching M with at most k unmatched nodes in N_1 ?

-Specifically, if $G = H_1$ is the spine for some simplicial complex Δ , then ERASABILITY is equivalent to the ALTERNATING CYCLE-FREE MATCHING problem.
+Specifically, if $G = H_1$ is the spine for some simplicial complex Δ , then Erasability is equivalent to the Alternating cycle-free matching problem.